 Q. Can medical acne treatments help improve severe acne?

 A. Yes.
 In addition to chemical peels, chronic cystic acne can be effectively treated with prescription acne medication, photodynamic therapy, cortisone injections, and other professional treatments that are only available from skilled and certified dermatologists.

 Q. Can dermatologists improve hyperpigmentation caused by breakouts?

 A. Yes, pigmentation caused by acne can be improved with a combination of medical-grade treatments like peels, lasers, and topical medications.

 Q. Is there downtime with professional acne treatments?

 A. Most acne treatments are relatively quick and convenient.
 While results may vary, typically, medical-grade acne treatments have few side effects and minimal to no downtime.

-How Do I Get Started with Medical Grade Acne Treatments?
+How Do I Get Started with Medical Grade Acne Treatments in Nashville?

 Contact us today at one of our three convenient Nashville locations (Green Hills/21st avenue S area, Southern Hills Medical Center, Centennial Medical Center), our Clarksville office or TriStar Medical Plaza Brentwood to schedule a formal evaluation to determine your unique acne treatment needs.